mikeerickson/nptemplating-docs/docs/templating-basics/template-anatomy.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Template Anatomy
-np.Templating supports a variety of template formats:
+`np.Templating` supports a variety of template formats:

 - Template Configuration - Default
 - Template Configuration - Extended
 - Template Configuration - Frontmatter

 ## Template Configuration - Default
-The first step to using np.Templating is to create a template in your NotePlan templates folder.
+The first step to using `np.Templating` is to create a template in your NotePlan templates folder.

 All NotePlan templates will exist in the `📋 Templates` folder in your project notes.